mdn/content/files/en-us/web/api/documentfragment/replacechildren/index.md

 ### Exceptions

 - `HierarchyRequestError` {{DOMxRef("DOMException")}}
-  - : Thrown when the nhe [constraints of the node tree](https://dom.spec.whatwg.org/#concept-node-tree) are violated.
+  - : Thrown when the [constraints of the node tree](https://dom.spec.whatwg.org/#concept-node-tree) are violated.

 ## Examples